SergeyMi37/apptools-admin/README.md

 [![license](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Platform for creating applications for administration and tools for technical support and DBMS administrator.
+## A platform for creating applications for administration and tools for technical support and a database administrator.

-View and edit arrays, execute queries, including JDBC/ODBC, sending results to email as XLS files.
-A few simple graphs on the protocols of the system.
-This solution can be installed in earlier versions of Caché and Ensemble (tested 2016.1+).
-This can be done by importing xml.
+Viewing and editing global arrays, executing queries, including JDBC / ODBC, generating results in XLS, XLSX, JSON formats, sending results by e-mail in the form of XLS files.
+Execution of queries and IRIS commands in the interface for any namespace.
+Summary analysis and error viewing for all namespaces.

 ## What's new

-An application has been implemented for monitoring and [ administering the products ](https://appadmin.demo.community.intersystems.com/apptoolsrest/a/info) of the entire instance at once.
+Added fileserver module for report execution results.

+Implemented file deletion mode in the fileserver module.

+Formation of results in XLS, XLSX formats has been implemented.

+In the interface, the mode of exporting globals in the JSON format has been added.

 ![](https://raw.githubusercontent.com/SergeyMi37/apptools-admin/master/doc/Screenshot_info2.png)